 Net cash used in investing activities was approximately \$62.8 million in 2011 compared to approximately \$53.4 million and \$30.7 million in 2010 and 2009, respectively.
 Net cash used in investing activities in 2011 related primarily to purchases of available-for-sale securities of approximately \$476.0 million, partially offset by maturities of available-for-sale securities of approximately \$415.5 million.
 Net cash used in investing activities in 2010 related primarily to purchases of available-for-sale securities of approximately \$266.1 million, partially offset by maturities of available-for-sale securities of approximately \$216.2 million.
-Net cash used in investing activities in 2009 related primarily to purchases of available-for-sale securities of approximately \$169.9 million, partially offset by maturities of approximately \$131.2 million and sale of available-for-sale securities of approximately \$8.2 million.
+Net cash used in investing activities in 2009 related primarily to purchases of available-for-sale securities of approximately \$169.9 million, partially offset by maturities of available-for-sale securities of approximately \$131.2 million and sale of available-for-sale securities of approximately \$8.2 million.
 Capital expenditures were approximately \$2.3 million in 2011 compared to \$3.6 million and \$141,000 in 2010 and 2009, respectively.

 Net cash provided by financing activities was approximately \$142.0 million in 2011 compared to approximately \$820,000 and \$102.2 million in 2010 and 2009, respectively.
 In the second quarter of 2011, we completed a public offering in which we received net proceeds of approximately \$140.5 million.
 Net cash provided by financing activities in 2011 also included proceeds from the exercise of outstanding options and the issuance of shares under our Purchase Plan of approximately \$2.3 million.
-Net cash provided by financing activities in 2010 included proceeds from the exercise of outstanding options and the issuance of shares under our Purchase Plan of approximately \$2.3 million.
-Net cash provided by financing activities in 2009, we completed a public offering in which we received net proceeds of approximately \$101.5 million.
-Net cash provided by financing activities in 2009 also included proceeds from the exercise of outstanding options and the issuance of shares under our Purchase Plan of approximately \$2.1 million.
+Net cash provided by financing activities in 2010 included proceeds from the exercise of outstanding options and the issuance of shares under our Purchase Plan of approximately \$2.0 million.
+In the third quarter of 2009, we completed a public offering in which we received net proceeds of approximately \$101.5 million.
 Net cash provided by financing activities in 2009 also included proceeds from the exercise of outstanding options and the issuance of shares under our Purchase Plan of approximately \$2.1 million.
 Net cash provided by financing activities was partially offset by payments on capital lease obligations of approximately \$800,000, \$1.1 million and \$1.4 million in 2011, 2010 and 2009, respectively.